 If medieval ruins aren’t enough for you, the region is known for producing truffles and olive oil and DELICIOUS food.
 Jackson and I munched on fresh vegetables, bread, peppery olive oil, truffle oil and fruit.
 I couldn’t stop buying cheese and sipping glass after glass of delicious red wine.

 Our accommodation was perfect: a small one-room house nestled in a grove of olive trees outside the medieval town of Galizana.
-Driving to our little house was hair raising because you need to drive through the medieval town that was not designed with cars in mind (or, you know, people who are over 5.5feet tall).
-There were frequent hair-pin turns and two-way one-laned streets.
+Driving to our little house was hair raising because you need to drive through the medieval town that was not designed with cars in mind (or, you know, people who are over 5.5 feet tall).
+There were frequent hair-pin turns and two-way, one-laned streets.

-The larger towns on this peninsula didn’t has as much charm as the smaller ones did, in my opinion.
+The larger towns on this peninsula didn’t have as much charm as the smaller ones did, in my opinion.
 We went to check out Rovinj which had a gorgeous marina and view, but felt touristy and crowded.

 We left the center and ambled over to the park nearby (Park Suma Zlatni) and found ourselves in a beautiful area full of naked sunbathers and rock climbing enthusiasts (they have cliffs, you know).
 I could not believe how utterly beautiful everything was.
 We practically had most of the park to ourselves (even though it was the weekend) and could stroll in and our of forest, beach and rocks at our own pace (just skip the ice cream parlors, they’re not great).

 On another day we went north to see Groznjan, an artist colony also set in an astoundingly beautiful medieval town.
 There were a bunch of truffle shops and artist studios all over the place and it was fun wandering around and peeking inside.
-We had lunch while sitting under the shade of a tree and dipping nutty, crusty bread into the Istrian olive oil we bought and crunching on fresh vegetables.
+We had lunch while sitting under the shade of a tree and dipping nutty, crusty bread into the Istrian olive oil we bought whilst crunching on fresh vegetables.

 Another visit took us to Vodnjan, a sleepy town filled with street art and mysterious barking dogs.

 Istria also gave us beaches.
 So many!
 We went out to Donji Kamenjak i Medulinski Arhipelag and found a cove to bask in the sun (the entrance was about $5USD).
 It was perfect.
 We lay there for hours, occasionally getting up to dip in the cool water before basking again.
 It wasn’t too hot: about 80F/27C and a slight breeze: perfect.
 Also, it was a nude area so we could just lay there naked, surrounded by a couple other chilled-out naked people and felt perfectly at peace.
+(If you want to know more about our favorite naturist beaches in Croatia, you can read this post.)

 I’ve rarely felt so goddamn relaxed.